Middleton High School (Wisconsin): National Science Bowl

 Middleton High School competes in the National Science Bowl, an academic competition ran by the United States Department of Energy.
 The team was founded by a member of the Class of 2021, David Jiang.

 In recent years, Middleton High School's Science Bowl team has achieved notable success.
-The team has won Wisconsin's regional competition, held at the Milwaukee School of Engineering, and advanced to the national competition in both 2021 and 2023.
+The team has won Wisconsin's regional competition, held at the Milwaukee School of Engineering, and advanced to the national competition in 2021, 2023 and 2024.